 The most important factor concerning temperature is actually fluctuation.
 A Moscato wine temperature should be kept as stable as possible.

 Fluctuations in wine temperature can cause the cork to expand and contract, allowing the wine to seep out – or air to seep in – around it.

 - Store bottles with corks horizontally.
 Be careful to store your Moscato – with cork fastenings – horizontally.
 Keeping the wine on its side helps keep the cork moist, which is very important for wine storage.
 A dried-out cork will cause premature aging.
 If your Moscato has a screw cap it’s not necessary to store the bottle on its side.

-A riddling rack keeps wine is the correct horizontal position and can also be a conversation/decorative piece to have in your home.
+A riddling rack keeps the wine in the correct horizontal position and can also be a conversation/decorative piece to have in your home.

 This worked the sediment to the neck of the bottle making it easier to remove that sediment when the time came.
-This process is called disengorgement.
+This process is called disengagement.

 The racks are great looking and there are free-standing versions as well as ones that can be mounted to a wall.
 They can be quite a statement piece!